tsgates/arch-wiki-markdown/wiki/Time.md

 Time standard
 -------------

+Note:Systemd will use UTC for the hardware clock by default.

 There are two time standards: localtime and Coordinated Universal Time (UTC).
 The localtime standard is dependent on the current time zone,